Boxing for Beginners in Catford

 For most people, the answer is to keep training.
 The intermediate stage of boxing training is where it gets genuinely interesting - where technique starts to feel natural, where combinations develop their own rhythm, where your defensive instincts begin to develop.

 For some people, the answer is competition.
-Honour & Glory can guide you through the England Alliance Boxing registration and competition pathway if that is the direction you want to take.
+Honour & Glory can guide you through the Amateur Boxing Alliance registration and competition pathway if that is the direction you want to take.

 For others, the answer is fitness.
 Boxing training continues to produce physical results for years because the increasing technical complexity means the training intensity can keep rising.